BryanGrandon/Frontend-Notes/frontend/javascript/README.md

 JavaScript works alongside HTML (structure) and CSS (presentation), forming the core technologies of the modern web.

+- [The Document Object Model (DOM)](/docs/dom.md) is a programming interface built for HTML and XML documents.
+It represents the page that allows programs and scripts to dynamically update the document structure, content, and style.

 ---

 ## 📑 Table of Contents